MedjahdiKaram/dataFetchExample/README.md

 # dataFetchExample

-This repository was created for dev lead test purpose
+This repository was created for dev lead test purpose.
+It contains the dataFetch project as a main folder.